nim-works/nimskull/doc/lib.rst

   providing an easy to use solution for command line interfaces.

 * `experimental/lexopt <lexopt.html>`_
-  The `lexopt` module implements an user-driven command-line option lexer.
+  The `lexopt` module implements a user-driven command-line option lexer.

 * `parseopt <parseopt.html>`_
   The `parseopt` module implements a command line option parser.